stucchio/Homepage/pelican/content/work_hours_with_python.md

 ## Time for a 5.6 minute work week?!?

 The math can't be wrong.
-It shows that the best thing for bakery owners would be to have a 5.7 minute work week and a parade of 3000 workers passing through each day.
+It shows that the best thing for bakery owners would be to have a 5.7 minute work week and a parade of 3000 workers passing through each week, each worker performing a single task before leaving.

 So why won't the greedy capitalist bakers implement this solution, apart from the fact that it's patently ridiculous?